-A TRS is subject to U.S. Federal income tax at regular corporate rates (currently at the top marginal rate of 35%), and may also be subject to state and local taxation.
+A TRS is subject to U.S. Federal income tax at regular corporate rates (currently a maximum rate of 35%), and may also be subject to state and local taxation.

 Any dividends paid or deemed paid by any one of our TRSs will also be subject to tax, either (i) to us if we do not pay the dividends received to our stockholders as dividends, or (ii) to our stockholders if we do pay out the dividends received to our stockholders.
 We may hold more than 10% of the stock of a TRS without jeopardizing our qualification as a REIT notwithstanding the rule described below under "- Asset Tests" that generally precludes ownership of more than 10% of any issuer's securities.
 However, as noted below, in order for us to qualify as a REIT, the securities of all of the TRSs in which we have invested either directly or indirectly may not represent more than 20% of the total value of our assets.
-Although we expect that the aggregate value of all of our interests in TRSs will represent less than 20% of the total value of our assets.
-Although we expect that the crtain activities related to operating or managing a lodging or health care facility as more fully described below in the section entitled "- Income Tests," a TRS may generally engage in any business including the provision of customary or non-customary services to tenants of the parent REIT.
+Although we expect that the aggregate value of all of our interests in TRSs will represent less than 20% of the total value of our assets, we cannot assure that this will always be true.
+Other than certain activities related to operating or managing a lodging or health care facility as more fully described below in the section entitled "- Income Tests," a TRS may generally engage in any business including the provision of customary services to tenants of the parent REIT.